dagenius007/test-api/readme.md

  > DB_USERNAME=your-phpmyadmin-username<br>
  > DB_PASSWORD=your-phpmyadmin-password<br>

-Navigate to your root folder of your project, in your terminal: run `php artisan migrate` to migrate the database
+In your terminal: run `php artisan migrate` to migrate the database

 start your application by running `php artisan serve`.